LandryJoelYvesSEBEOGO/Cyber-attacks-multiclass-classification/README.md

 ## Dataset
 The dataset used in this project contains various features extracted from network traffic.
 The goal is to classify instances into different categories of cyber attacks.

+## EDA

+  1.Data cleaning
+  2. Data mining
+  3. Multiple data blalancing methods: SMOTE, random oversampling, Undersampling methods

 ## Models Used

 The following machine learning models are implemented in the notebook:

-Logistic Regression
+   1. Logistic Regression

-Decision Tree Classifier
+   2. Decision Tree Classifier

-Random Forest Classifier
+   3. Random Forest Classifier

-K-Nearest Neighbors (KNN)
+   4. K-Nearest Neighbors (KNN)

-AdaBoost Classifier
+   5. AdaBoost Classifier

-XGBoost Classifier
+   6. XGBoost Classifier

-Support Vector Machine (SVM)
+   7. Support Vector Machine (SVM)

 ## Evaluation Metrics

 The notebook evaluates the models using the following metrics:

-Accuracy
+   1. Accuracy

-Precision
+   2. Precision

-Recall
+   3. Recall

-F1-score
+   4. F1-score

-ROC Curve and AUC Score
+   5. ROC Curve and AUC Score

-Results
+# Results

 The notebook provides a comparative analysis of different models based on their performance.
 The best-performing model can be selected based on accuracy and other evaluation metrics.